Physician Assistant Tuition Summary for 2019-20201

 - Student Professional Liability Insurance during the program2

-A $1,500 non-refundable tuition deposit is required of accepted students to indicate the intent to matriculate in Presbyterian College Physician Assistant Studies Program.
+A $1,500 non-refundable escrow deposit is required of accepted students to indicate the intent to matriculate in Presbyterian College Physician Assistant Studies Program.
 A student must remit the deposit by the deadline stated in his/her acceptance letter to retain his/her conditionally offered seat in the class.

 Payments of Tuition and Fees